According to studies, 42% of Americans can’t come up with $400 without borrowing money. That’s almost half of the population.

 The answer: money saving challenges.

-By using money saving challenges, saving $1,000 in less than a year is possible and dare I say, easy.
+By using challenges to save money, saving $1,000 in less than a year is possible and dare I say, easy.

 15+ Money Saving Challenges to Help You Control the Purse Strings